NEW: 751 infants and 43 health care workers have been exposed to TB

 Hospital worker in El Paso, Texas, came to work with active case of TB

 TB is an infectious disease, but not highly contagious

-The hospital has identified 706 infants and 43 workers who were exposed to the disease during that time period.
 The family of each patient was sent a certified letter and is being contacted via telephone with instructions on how to get tested for TB.
 Any necessary follow-up care will be provided free of charge by the health department and the hospital.

 As of Monday, more than 350 appointments had been made for screenings, according to the health department.
 Parents and other family members of the infants are not being told to get tested because they “are not considered exposed,” health officials said in a statement.
 There is no word yet on whether any of the people exposed have tested positive for the disease.